Shifted double Poisson structures and noncommutative Poisson extensions: Noncommutative Poisson Extensions

 \section{Noncommutative Poisson Extensions}

 In this section we systematically examine extensions of noncommutative Poisson structures.
+The goal of this section is to develop the mechanism that allows double Poisson and NC Poisson brackets to interact with the cobar--bar construction used in Section \ref{sec: s-bracket}.
 We study criteria for extending double Poisson brackets on \(A\) to \(A\langle t\rangle\), for extending NC Poisson structures, and for relating these two extension problems.
 In particular, we show that noncommutative Poisson extensions are compatible with noncommutative Hamiltonian reduction and fit the Kontsevich--Rosenberg principle.